The Scam of Scan

 "Some UAE retailers are manipulating prices of the essentials in the weekly price basket published by the Ministry of Economy (MoE), a senior government official said."

-This is something MoE started earlier this year as a response to desperate cries of screwed masses whose budgets are
+This is something MoE started earlier this year as a response to desperate cries of screwed masses whose budgets are getting tighter by the day.

 So, every week Min. of Economy compiles a list of comparable prices of basic food items Supermarkets.
 The list is submitted on Monday.